 Pac-man is the only character that interacts directly with the player, in a continous sort of fourth wall breaking interaction.
-More than a mid-life crisis, this is sounding like him having a psychotic episode.
-But that is understandable: put yourself in his shoes, not only he had lost all kind of relevancy by the mid-90s, he had also been replaced by other more cool mascottes like Sonic and Mario!
+More than a mid-life crisis, this is like Pac-man having a psychotic episode.
+But that is understandable: imagine being in his shoes, not only he had lost all kind of relevancy by the mid-90s, he had also been replaced by other more cool mascottes like Sonic and Mario!

 The only interactions that can be carried out are telling Pac-man to look at something (along with the direction he should look towards) and shooting a pellet with a slingshot to hit objects or the Pac himself.
 This of course raises his anger and can be used to solve puzzles, as opposed to finding items that calm him down which is harder.
-Shooting Pac-man with a pellet also serves to make him jump or rapidly get him out of harm’s way.
-So, while the puzzles are not generally that hard nor the obstacles insurmountable, the main crux of the player is getting the yellow ball to do something useful, rather than going his own way.
+Shooting Pac-man with a pellet also serves to make him jump or rapidly get out of harm’s way.
+So, while the puzzles are not generally that hard nor the obstacles insurmountable, the main crux of the player is getting the yellow ball to do something useful, rather than going about his business.

 This is where the game will divide most public, because there is no real AI at play here, it is mostly cause and effect.

 Knowing exactly what to do, it is possible to finish the whole game in a couple of hours, but grasping at straws might make the game virtually last forever.
 Pac-man 2 was released to mixed reviews, with many critics pointing out that the game seemed to be aimed at kids but, with tedious and complicated gameplay to get to grips with, seemed to fit no-one.
 Namco really missed their chance here, had they pushed hard on the Tamagotchi gameplay, instead of the adventure, they might have had a smash-hit on their hands, bundling in a pac-man tamagotchi to boot.

 While, admittingly, Pac-man 2’s game design is an intriguing hybrid between The Sims, a point’n’click adventure and an arcade title, unfortunately the “mood system” seems to be the main problem.
 Pac-man’s mid-life hysterical crisis might be too much to handle for most players.
-His extreme moods are also a design choice that at times seems to clash with the whole “interactive cartoon” aestethic they were going for.
+His extreme moods are also a design choice that at times seems to clash with the whole “interactive cartoon” aestethic Namco were going for.

-Unless we’re talking Ren and Stimpy, there aren’t many cartoons around where the main hero gets depressed because of a “no entry” sign and could just give up on life and become unresponsive. if nothing is done to cheer him up.
+Unless we’re talking Ren and Stimpy, there aren’t many cartoons around where the main hero gets depressed because of a “no entry” sign and could just give up on life and become unresponsive, if nothing is done to cheer him up.
 It doesn’t go as far as Pac entertaining thoughts of suicide, but not that very far off either.
 If the developers had kept Pac-man’s mood from swinging too much, this could have been something more than a wacky entry in the series.
-Playing can easily become a chore instead, thanks to Pac’s ignoring the player’s inputs and even regardless of the mood, at times.
+Playing can easily become a chore, thanks to Pac’s ignoring the player’s inputs, even regardless of the mood, at times.

 This is intentional design on Namco’s part: he is supposed to put up a fight, like training a puppy dog with a bad temper.
-Thusly, if you’re not enamored with our hero’s energy, mood swings and weird faces (which are indeed fun, I’ll admit that), The New Adventures is, more than an acquired taste, a hard sell.
+Thusly, if one is not enamored with our hero’s energy, mood swings and weird faces (which are indeed fun, I’ll admit that), The New Adventures is, more than an acquired taste, a hard sell.
 The sound design is also interesting, since Pac-man and his family have musical instruments that double as voices, which is cute and keeps with the whole “interactive cartoon” vibe, while the player has – coherently – a real human voice.

 While the game design came out in a wrong era and still far from perfect, I respect Pac-man 2’s attempt to be something different from the crowd and the series itself.
 A brave choice for an off-the-wall title that will test many a gamer’s patience but may also bring a smile to their face.